followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columnChooser/width.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the width of the column chooser panel.
+Specifies the width of the column chooser.
 <!--/shortDescription-->

 <!--fullDescription-->